BrianPulfer/Learning-to-drive-by-crashing/README.md

 ### worlds/
 This folder contains the different environments the robot can be located in.

+### cnn/
+Contains the script and the dataset to create the Convolutional Neural Network model.
+The model is stored in an .h5 file as well.

+### driving_controller/
+Contains the script that uses the convolutional neural network to control the thymio.
+Also, contains the .launch file.

 # Authors
 Brian Pulfer, Rwiddhi Chakraborty, Shubhayu Das